foxBMS/foxbms-2/docs/tools/debugger/debugger-ozone.rst

 build and directly download in the connected target.
 This feature can be used for integrated tests that have to download the compiled software into a target.
-For the user's convenience, the |code| workspace contains a ``Flash:Binary`` build target that allows to call this action directly from the IDE.